vmware-nsx/eval-docs-ids-ips/docs/6-BasicAttackScenario.md

 8. In the **timeline** above, you can click the dots that represent each event to get summarized information.

 You have now successfully completed a simple attack scenario !
 In the next exercise, we will run through a more advanced scenario, in which will move the attack beyond the initial exploit against the Drupal web-frontend to a database server running on the internal network and then moving laterally once again to another database server beloging to a different application.
 This is similar to real-world attacks in which bad actors move within the network in order to get to the high value asset/data they are after.
 The NSX Distributed IDS/IPS and Distributed Firewall are uniquely positioned at te vNIC of every workload to detect and prevent this lateral movement.

+Before moving to the next exercise, folow [these instructions](/docs/ClearingIDSEents.md) to clear the IDS events from NSX Manager

 ---